marcaureledivernois/_AB_testing/README.md

 2. Alpha value (α) — The critical value (usually set at 0.05).
 We want to be 1-α% confident it is statistically different.
 3. Effect size — How big of a difference we expect there to be between the conversion rates

+# Compute test statistics

+If we have a very large sample, we can use the normal approximation for calculating our p-value.
+If p<0.05, we can reject H0: old=new.
+Hence, if p<0.05, we can conclude that the new product is significantly different.

 # Credits